Gleejr/osticket-prereqs/README.md

 </p>

 <p>
 45. Heidi will launch after the installation.
-Click "New", enter the password (this is the password for MYSQL that was setup in step 23), and click "open" (this will establish a connection to the MYSQL server)
+Click 'New,' enter 'Password1234' for the password (this is the password for MySQL that was set up in step 23), and click 'Open' (this will establish a connection to the MySQL server).
 </p>

 <p>